USMLE Pass Rates: Historical Data, Trends, and What They Mean for You (2026)

 As of July 1, 2025, the minimum passing score for Step 2 CK is 218 on the three-digit scale.
 This is the score required to pass, but it is not a competitive score for residency applications.
 For match competitiveness, US/Canadian graduates typically need scores well above 240, and IMGs typically need scores in the 240s or higher to compete effectively for most specialties.

-The evidence on what predicts individual success is consistent: completing your QBank, using NBME practice exams to track your trajectory, starting your dedicated period on time, and studying consistently are the variables within your control that separate the 72% from the 28%.
+The evidence on what predicts individual success is consistent across all examinee groups: completing your QBank in full, using NBME practice exams to track your score trajectory, starting dedicated study on schedule, and maintaining daily consistency are the inputs that separate candidates who pass with margin from those who do not.

 Sources